nikita715/moss-api/README.md

 Data can be formatted in two types:

-- Simple type with pairs of files and their similarity
+- Simple type with pairs of files and their similarity (and matched lines if required);
+- Graph type that can be used to build a graph of similarity.
+Fully compatible with [data2graph](https://github.com/tcibinan/data2graph).

 The service is launched at `localhost:4567`, but you can change the port by setting `MOSSPARSER_PORT` environment variable in docker container.